All Episodes

 I'm like, dude, what are you doing?

-He said, What happened?
+He said, what happened?

 I was like, I saw your post.

-You were trying to pre president.
+You were criticizing the president.

-And he said, So what happened?
+And he said, so what happened?

-I was like, Well, you might be in jail tomorrow.
+I was like, well, you might be in jail tomorrow.

-So they all started to laugh.
+But they all started to laugh.

 And I was just very confused.